NFT-com/indexer/cmd/jobs-creator/README.md

 # Jobs Creator

-Jobs Creator watches the chain and push jobs to parse network data.
+Jobs Creator watches the chain and pushes jobs to parse network data.
-If the job creator stopped during an instantiation, upon restarting it retrieves the last job saved in the API and starts from that height instead of 0.
+If stopped during an instantiation, the jobs creator resumes its work from where it left off.

 ## Usage